 Locations and Appointments

-Peter N. Schlegel, MD, FACS is the James J. Colt Professor and Chairman of Urology; Professor of Reproductive Medicine at The Weill Medical College of Cornell University; Staff Scientist at The Population Council, Center for Biomedical Research; and a Visiting Associate Physician at The Rockefeller University Hospital.
-He is Urologist-in-Chief NewYork-Presbyterian Hospital.
+Peter N. Schlegel, MD, FACS is the James J. Colt Professor of Urology and Reproductive Medicine; Staff Scientist at The Population Council, Center for Biomedical Research; and a Visiting Associate Physician at The Rockefeller University Hospital.

 Dr. Schlegel is an internationally acclaimed expert in the treatment of male infertility, especially the interface of male factor treatment with assisted reproductive techniques.
 His work has also clarified the importance of hormonal therapy, sperm analysis and genetic studies in the evaluation of men with infertility.
 He was awarded the 1996 Established Clinician Award by The European Society for Human Reproduction and Embryology.
 He received the Barringer Medal of the American Association of Genitourinary Surgeons in 2012, and he was inducted into Johns Hopkins' Society of Scholars in 2007.
 He has been listed as an expert in nerve-sparing radical prostatectomy techniques as well as male infertility by Castle Connolly's "Best Doctors" Guide since 1999 as well as other national "Best Doctor" lists.